hanabi/hanabi.github.io/README.md

 * This convention applies to the *Black Suit (one of each)* and *Wild & Crazy* variants.
 * Building on the *3 Bluffs* convention, we also agree that is possible for a card that initiates a *Bluff* to be a copy of black 4.
+* However, it is only possible to do this with a black color clue.

 ### The Free Choice Finesse